 We agreed in the session on the starting dose of ½ troche, a dissolvable lozenge, intending to increase to two troches for later sessions.
 One thing that impressed me was the ability to pick the flavor of the ketamine tablets, and I opted for a pleasant root beer flavor.

-I left the initial session with a few questions, as the psychiatrist I met with was very thorough and detailed.
+I left the initial session with very few questions, as the psychiatrist I met with was very thorough and detailed.
 However, the 25-minute call felt very rushed and could have been extended to make the process feel more relaxed.

 Group Treatment Preparation Session